-Tip #1: Budget for food, but anticipate a change in your eating habits
+Tip #1: Budget for food – your eating habits will change!

 The “average” food expenditures for a 25-year-old for 3 months is $1500-4000.
 Yes, that’s a big range.
 But even if you’ve done the work to figure out how much you personally spend on food in an average month, you can pretty much throw that number out the window.
 Why?
 Because life at the bootcamp will be anything but average.
 Coding bootcamp is like college finals week, but over several months.
 It will beat you up mentally and physically.
 And just like finals week, you can expect unpredictable mealtimes and an increase in junk food, which you hate to love.
 The days of microwavable food, cup-of-noodles, and energy drinks are back!

 But hold on: Maybe your bootcamp offers free food and snacks 24/7?
 Or maybe your doting aunt lives near campus – you know, the one who always brings the most food on Thanksgiving?
 Keep these factors in mind, but also accept that your “typical” eating habits will change when you are coding for 50-70 hours per week.

 Tip #2.
 Expect to pay more to live in the city